-Certificate revocation is a process to cancel or retire a certificate by adding the serial number and the date of the revocation to a CRL.
-The CRL itself will then be digitally signed with the same Private Key which originally signed the Certificate to be revoked.
-TrustFactory CAs may remove serial numbers when revoked Certificates pass their expiration date.
+Certificate revocation is a process to cancel or retire a certificate by adding the serial number and the date of the revocation to a CRL and publishing the CRL to a repository.

 4.9.1 Circumstances for Revocation

 A certificate will be revoked when the binding between the subject and the subject's public key defined within the certificate is no longer considered valid.
 Examples of circumstances that invalidate the binding are: